Last updated

 Best time to visit the Central Coast

-Autumn (Mar-May): Excellent time with warm days, still-swimmable water, significantly fewer crowds, and better value accommodation.
+Autumn (Mar-May): Excellent time with warm days, still-swimmable water, significantly fewer crowds and better value accommodation.
 Beaches feel more local than tourist-packed.
 Best for: comfortable weather, fewer crowds, good value, pleasant coastal walks.

 Year-round appeal: The Central Coast works any season – 90 minutes from Sydney means spontaneous weekends are possible regardless of weather.
 Summer for swimming, winter for peaceful walks and dining, shoulder seasons for the best of both worlds.